 Changes approved by RevCom on 22 March 2017.

 1. Confidentiality Statements and Copyright Notices on Communications

 It should be noted that this policy does not apply to IEEE copyrighted materials, such as draft standards.
-In the event that copyrighted materials are to be incorporated in an IEEE standard, an acceptable copyright release or assignment must be obtained from the copyright owner prior to approval of the standard by the IEEE-SA Standards Board (See IEEE SA Standards Board Operations Manual 22.214.171.124).
+In the event that copyrighted materials are to be incorporated in an IEEE standard, acceptable copyright permission (license, release or, assignment) must be obtained from the copyright owner prior to approval of the standard by the IEEE SA Standards Board (See IEEE SA Standards Board Operations Manual 22.214.171.124).

-If, during the review process, RevCom perceives that post-balloting changes are proposed (e.g., changes from mandatory coordination bodies) which are both non-editorial and required, the draft and proposed changes shall be returned to the Sponsor for appropriate action.
+If, during the review process, RevCom concludes that post-balloting changes are proposed (e.g., changes from mandatory coordination bodies) which are both non-editorial and required, the draft and proposed changes will be returned to the Standards Committee for appropriate action.